-When taking any high-speed films, through an airport, make sure to have the films in a separate container and ask for them to be hand checked.
-New, high-powered X-Ray scanners at airports can significantly fog films.
-It’s always better to travel with film in your carryon, since those scanners are less powerful than those used to scan stored baggage.
+When taking any high-speed films like Ilford Delta 3200 through an airport, make sure to have the films in a separate container and ask for them to be hand checked.
+All film that is higher than ISO 800 will be affected by airport security X-ray and CT scanners used to check luggage.

-However, most airport security staff are more than willing to hand check all films — especially if they’re in an accessible container that makes the process easy for them.
-I’ve taken film through many airports in Canada, Europe, and the US, and they’re all willing to hand check films.
+However, most airport security staff are more than willing to hand check all films — especially if they’re in an accessible container that makes the process easy for them (like this trendy one that works for both 120 and 35mm film on Amazon).
+I’ve taken film through many airports in Canada, Europe, and the US, and they’re all willing to hand-check films.

 What are the best developers for Delta 3200?

 One downside of T-Grain films is that they require fairly specific developers.
-These emulsions are rather sensitive, and will ruin negatives if they’re developed in the wrong soup.
+These emulsions are more sensitive to change than traditional grains, and will ruin negatives if they’re developed in the wrong soup.

 That’s why Ilford recommends using DD-X to produce the best overall image quality and sharpness when developing Delta 3200.
 If you’re okay with using powdered developers, Microphen is a cheaper alternative that can get astoundingly similar results to DD-X. However, Microphen cannot push this film as far as DD-X.

-Xtol is another beautiful fine-grained developer when used with Delta 3200.
+Xtol is another perfect developer for Delta 3200.
 It produces wonderfully sharp negatives without too much grain or contrast.
 But if you’re into big grains, nothing will get you the same results as Rodinal when shooting this film at box speed.
 When pushing this film, Rodinal can make the grains become so coarse they ruin fine detail across the film.

-However, I would not recommend using this film with ultra-fine grain developers like diafine or perceptol, as they can eat away much of the grains and significantly reduce film speed.
-If you want fine grain, choose a slower speed film like Delta 100 — trying to get those kind of results with a high-speed film will only ruin details.
+I would not recommend using this film with ultra-fine grain developers like diafine, perceptol or even D-76, as these film developers eat away much of the grains and significantly reduce film speed.
+If you want fine grain, choose a slower speed film like Delta 400 — trying to get fine-grain results with a high speed film will only result in losing sharp details.